NewFind your real estate agent style: take the assessment

 How it compares to the suburbs

 At about 1.3998% of market value before the Homestead, Philadelphia sits in the same range as many of its suburbs, and some suburbs run higher.
 Where the city stands apart is the exemption: $100,000 off the base is a large, flat benefit that matters most on lower-priced homes, where it can cut the bill by a third or more.
-Every NookLocal listing recomputes the tax at the current rate so you can compare a Philadelphia home to one in Montgomery or Delaware County on the same terms.
+A Philadelphia listing on NookLocal shows the tax bill recorded for the property; suburban listings recompute the bill from current millage.
+To compare a city home to a suburban one on the same terms, put the flat 1.3998% here next to the district-by-district effective rates in our county tax guides.

 If your assessment looks too high